book/16-urp-shaderlibrary-lit-include-chain.md

 This document is designed to help you understand by fixing the “role/connection structure” based on **URP Lit, and to do the final verification using the local package source.

-The “accuracy anchor” for this chapter is the automatic creation below.
+The “accuracy anchor” for this chapter is the IDE surface below.

-Principle: For “Definition location (file/line)”, generated is the first correct answer.
+Principle: For “Definition location (file/line)”, IDE Index is the first answer.

 The context (why it is implemented that way) is read by opening the local URP/Core source.